Fast & Furious (2009 film): Cast

-The central cast is rounded out by Sung Kang as Han Lue, part in oil heist with Dom, Don Omar and Tego Calderon as Santos and Tego, members of the oil heist team, Laz Alonso as Fenix Calderon, Braga's right-hand man, Shea Whigham as Brian's snarky colleague Michael Stasiak, Liza Lapira as Sophie Trinh, Brian's colleague, an FBI agent, Jack Conley as Richard Penning, Brian's boss, a scout of street racers for Braga.
-Braga's street racing members are played by Greg Cipes as Dwight Mueller, Neil Brown Jr. as Malik Herzon and Brandon T. Jackson as Alex.
+The central cast is rounded out by Sung Kang as Han Lue, part in oil heist with Dom, Don Omar and Tego Calderon as Santos and Tego, members of the oil heist team, Shea Whigham as Brian's snarky colleague Michael Stasiak, Liza Lapira as Sophie Trinh, Brian's colleague, an FBI agent, Jack Conley as Richard Penning, Brian's boss.
+Braga's street racing members are played by Greg Cipes as Dwight Mueller, Neil Brown Jr. as Malik Herzon, and Brandon T. Jackson as Alex.

 Production

 Development

 After positive reception from audiences to Vin Diesel's cameo in The Fast and the Furious: Tokyo Drift (2006), Universal was confident in effectively reinventing the series with its original stars.
-The film was announced in July 2007, with Diesel, Paul Walker, Michelle Rodriguez, and Jordana Brewster of The Fast and the Furious (2001) returning and reprising their roles.
+The film was announced in July 2007, with Diesel, Paul Walker, Michelle Rodriguez, and Jordana Brewster of The Fast and the Furious (2001) reprising their roles.